Which to select

 It is the new version of the benchmark which is developed on the basis of Cinebench R15 (both versions are operated on the basis of Cinema 4 - the most popular 3D modeling software).
 Cinebench R20 is used for multi-core processor performance benchmark tests and hyperthreading ability.

 We use Blender benchmark to trace performance of the central processing unit.
-Blender is the software for professional rendering and creating of 3D bodies which can also be animated.
-The testing results show you how fast the unit runs on the implementation of the multi-processing tasks.
-Here everything works on the principle that the faster rendering for 3D scenes, the better.
+The testing results show you how fast the unit runs on the implementation of the multi-processing tasks